Waikato: New Zealand’s Cycling Heartland

 Whether hurtling down forest-clad hills or meandering alongside winding rivers and through rolling farmland, the region’s tracks and trails offer memorable experiences for riders of all fitness and skill levels.

-Laid-back riders and family groups will love the sights of the Hauraki Rail Trail and the backcountry adventure of the Timber Trail, while the rugged Waikato River Trails offer excitement for serious mountain bikers and families of intermediate riding ability.
+Laid-back riders and family groups will love the sights of the Hauraki Rail Trail and the backcountry adventure of the Timber Trail offers excitement for serious mountain bikers and families of intermediate riding ability.

-There are shorter rides to enjoy too, from mountain biking on Mount Te Aroha and in the Cougar Mountain Bike Park, to urban adventure on Hamilton’s riverside cycling and walking paths.
+There are shorter rides to enjoy too, from mountain biking on Mount Te Aroha to urban adventure on Hamilton’s riverside cycling and walking paths.
 Family groups will love Te Awa – The Great New Zealand River Ride, while those wanting a compact off-road experience shouldn’t miss Hamilton Mountain Bike Track.

 Check out our guide to Cycle Tracks & Trails in the Waikato

 Check out our new guide to Waikato's Best Cycle Trails for families

 - Grade 1 (Easiest) – Flat and suitable for all riders.
 Surface is either firm gravel or asphalt and trails are wide enough for two people to cycle side by side most of the way.